 For Rwanda’s government, the stakes are high.

-And for the ‘Smart Kigali’ plan to succeed, the private sector needs to stay on board.
+But for the ‘Smart Kigali’ plan to succeed, the private sector needs to stay on board.

-He cautioned, therefore, that if the new, high-tech Rwanda fails to take off and the programme does not turn out to be profitable, then the private sector will have “every right to switch off the machines”.
+He cautioned, therefore, that if the new high-tech Rwanda fails to take off, and the programme does not turn out to be profitable, then the private sector will have “every right to switch off the machines”.

-Elettra Pauletto, an analyst at Control Risks, said while Rwanda was scoring well on World Bank rankings due to low levels of corruption and positive attitudes towards foreign investment, it still had some way to go.
+Elettra Pauletto, an analyst at Control Risks, said that, while Rwanda was scoring well on World Bank rankings due to low levels of corruption and positive attitudes towards foreign investment, it still had some way to go.

 As for the IT sector, she said it was unlikely to become “a major factor in drawing international business interest in the short-term”.